bunnybones1/file-io-server/README.md

 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)

 A simple static file server that can load and save files using get and post.
-Great for tool-based JSON editting.
+Great for tool-based JSON editting or saving generated images.

 ## Usage